Here are a few things to consider picking up, to help you work at home

 Decorate your desk!

 Get a plant, a bobblehead, or a candle, anything to make staring at a screen for six hours straight more enjoyable.
 A candle is a good way to relax and have your room be more pleasant to be in.
-Plants are also always great company.
+Plants also provide great company.